 What else can you do about it

 At this point, we have to hand over to Stripe.
-Stripe have recognised chargebacks as a problem and have an additional product called Radar that you can deploy.
-They have a 30 day free trial which will allow you to try it out and see if it helps you combat a chargeback problem.
+Stripe have recognised chargebacks as a problem and have an additional product called Radar For Fraud Teams that you can deploy.

 Stripe Radar is a combination of their own machine learning which will detect suspicious payments and block them and a set of additional manually configured rules which allow you to block or place payments into review.

-For example, you can add a rule which will reject all cards that don’t support 3D secure, protecting you completely from chargebacks:
+If you continue to have issues, you can add a rule which will reject all cards that don’t support 3D secure, protecting you completely from chargebacks:

 Block if :card_3d_secure_support: = 'not_supported'